cdisc-org/analysis-results-standard/project/docs/ConditionComparatorEnum.md

 permissible_values:
   EQ:
     text: EQ
+    description: Is equal to
   NE:
     text: NE
+    description: Is not equal to
   GT:
     text: GT
+    description: Is greater than
   GE:
     text: GE
+    description: Is greater than or equal to
   LT:
     text: LT
+    description: Is less than
   LE:
     text: LE
+    description: Is less than or equal to
   IN:
     text: IN
+    description: Is in
   NOTIN:
     text: NOTIN
+    description: Is not in

 ```
 </details>